 - Friendly neighbourhood – There’s nothing more heart-warming than friendly neighbourly greetings.
 A simple g’day makes a community warm and welcoming.

-- Recreational facilities – Rec centres, gyms and meeting places such as halls, ovals and clubs encourage community members to meet, connect and share their lives.
+- Recreational facilities – Recreational centres, gyms and meeting places such as halls, ovals and clubs encourage community members to meet, connect and share their lives.

 The CSIRO real estate liveability property a